opendataphilly/opendataphilly-jkan/_datasets/zoning-steep-slope-protected-area.md

 maintainer_phone: null
 notes: "Boundaries of the City's Steep Slope Overlay district enacted under Section\
   \ 14-704(2) of the Zoning Code of December 2011 and made effective August 22, 2012.\
-  \ See code for further details. \r\n\r\nTrouble downloading or have questions about\
+  \ See code for further details. "
-  \ this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: